antmordel/selekron-http/README.md

 # selekron-http
-Non-official library that interfaces Selekron Xikra over HTTP
+> This is a **non-official** library that interfaces Selekron Xikra over HTTP.
+Please refer to their website at [selekron.com](http://selekron.com/)
+> for official documentation and support.